 Chaperone needs list

 Complete applications are accepted on a first-come, first-served basis.
 An application is considered complete only with deposit.
 Deposit will not be cashed until program is confirmed.
-Applications will be accepted beginning in January and can be found here.
+The application for this program can be found by clicking this link.

 P.O.
 Box 873